 When Jesus, who represents the kingdom, returns to earth a second time, all true Christians will be changed into spirit beings.
 This transformation, known as the first resurrection, is necessary for the saints to rule on earth (1Corinthians 15:50 - 53, 1Thessalonians 4:13 - 18, John 3:3 - 7).

 Christ, along with his immortal saints, will set up the kingdom on earth (Revelation 5:10) and rule for 1,000 years (the Millennium).
 Their reign shall be glorious and never end (Daniel 2:44).

 After a thousand years are completed, all those who never got a full chance at salvation will be resurrected to receive their opportunity to repent, live the way of righteousness, and enter into the Kingdom.
-The Father will then bring the New Jerusalem from heaven to the new earth and His government will rule the entire universe from this glorious city for all eternity.
-The earth will literally become the center of all creation FOREVER.
+God the Father will then bring his newly created New Jerusalem to the new earth and His government will rule the universe from this glorious city.
+The earth will literally become the center of all creation.